 The Nature Center offers birthday parties for children ages 4 to 12.
-Each 3-hour birthday party features live animals, a nature-oriented activity, and use of a private room for a party of up to 14 children. $10 for each additional child (up to 20 children total).
+Each birthday party includes 3-hour use of party room, Naturalist-led interpretive program with choice of theme, hike & craft. $10 for each additional child (up to 20 children total).

 - City of Alexandria residents: $225 (additional $35 fee for nonresidents)